 By Mechelle Gilford, Ed.S., NBCT

-Let’s face it, being a neurodivergent teacher in a neurotypical world sometimes feels like navigating a grocery store with a map to the moon—a bit of a wild goose chase, but hey, at least it’s an adventure!
+Let’s face it: being a neurodivergent teacher in a neurotypical world sometimes feels like navigating a grocery store with a map to the moon—a bit of a wild goose chase, but hey, at least it’s an adventure!

 One factor that may influence this decision is the experiences of neurodivergent students in schools.
 If many neurodivergent teachers have witnessed the adverse treatment of their students, it’s understandable that they might hesitate to reveal their neurodivergence.
-This raises an important question: Are schools, which were often designed for neurotypical minds, truly safe spaces for vulnerability?
+This raises an important question: ‘Are schools, which were often designed for neurotypical minds, truly safe spaces for vulnerability?’

 When we advocate for our well-being as neurodivergent teachers, it can sometimes lead to scrutiny regarding our job performance.
 School administrators may demand that we undergo unnecessary ‘fit-for-duty’ evaluations, implying that our struggles are merely personal shortcomings rather than systemic issues.
 This is not only frustrating but also demoralizing.
 Our worth is not solely measured by our job accomplishments, just as test scores do not determine our students’ worth.
 Our mental and physical health should always be a priority, even when work gets demanding.
 By seeking appropriate accommodations and advocating for a more inclusive workplace, we can create a healthier and more supportive environment for staff and students.

 While our education system has made strides in recognizing and accommodating neurodiversity, there’s still a long way to go.
 Some days, it feels like teaching a cat to play fetch—nearly impossible!
-But we must continue challenging stereotypes, providing professional development, and advocating for change so that every student feels seen, heard, and valued.
+But we must continue challenging stereotypes, providing professional development, and advocating for change so that every student and teacher feels seen, heard, and valued.

 Challenges Faced by Neurodivergent Teachers: